 Yes.
 We see two different integration scenarios:

-- There is usually some content (i.e. your corporate news at the existing intranet) that shall be imported into Staffbase.
-We support that with a content API that allows pushing content (text, pictures, documents) to Staffbase.
-Because SharePoint is by far the most requested source, we decided to build a standard SharePoint connection that will work with SharePoint 2013 and SharePoint online.
+- There is usually some content (i.e., corporate news in your existing intranet) that should be imported into Staffbase.
+We support that with a content API that allows for pushing content (text, pictures, documents) to Staffbase.
+Because SharePoint is by far the most requested source, we decided to build a standard SharePoint connection that will work with SharePoint 2016 and SharePoint online.

-- Many of our customers use Staffbase not just as a mobile extension of existing intranets but rather as the company’s central communication intranet.
-This is a nice move towards a more employee-centric intranet strategy where some content needs great reach (Staffbase) and some content needs higher security (collaboration).
+- Many of our customers use Staffbase not just as a mobile extension of existing intranets but rather as the company’s central communication hub.
+This is a nice move towards a more employee-centric intranet strategy where some content needs great reach (Staffbase) and some needs higher security (collaboration).
 Staffbase content can be imported into your “Collaboration Intranet” or an overlying intranet dashboard.
-SharePoint: we also have this scenario on our roadmap and will provide a configurable Staffbase Webpart for SharePoint.
+We also provide a configurable Staffbase Webpart for SharePoint.

 #4: How can we add own functionality or integrations?

-For the integration of external content systems, Staffbase provides a REST API.
-It provides read and write access to news, pages, user management and other objects in Staffbase.
+For the integration of external content systems, Staffbase provides a REST API which provides read and write access to news, pages, user management and other objects in Staffbase.